Shutter speed controls background exposure? Probably, but maybe not!

 In this case I liked how it appeared with my aperture at f2.8 and my ISO at 400.

-Next up, let’s consider the available light.
+next up, let’s consider the available light

 Available light is controlled by aperture, ISO and shutter speed.
+Always has been, and probably always will be.

 In this scenario, our aperture and ISO is fixed for my particular liking of how the blue appears in the image as I saw it on the back of my LCD screen.
 This leaves shutter speed as my only independent control for available light.

 A clear understanding of how shutter speed, aperture and ISO inter-relate for ambient light and manual flash and TTL flash, is far more useful than learning shortcut phrases.
-Because when you’re in an unusual situation, you’ll be better of with real knowledge, rather than memorized phrases that don’t give you the entire story.
+When you’re in an unusual situation, you’ll be better of with real knowledge, rather than memorized phrases that don’t give you the entire story.